Harald-U/kubernetes-handson/docs/lab3.md

     kubectl apply -f deploy/mysql-v1.yaml
     ```

-    There will be a lot of output in the `stern` shell but it should state in the end:
+    It will take some time (the MySQL image needs to be downloaded) but then there will be a lot of output in the `stern` shell.
+It should state in the end:

     ```
     mysql-7bf656bfc9-hpn7v mysql 2023-01-11T13:50:06.461633Z 0 [System] [MY-010931] [Server] /usr/sbin/mysqld: ready for connections.